maswadkar/python/README.md

-# python

-MERGE CSV FILES FROM FOLDER
+#MERGE CSV files from FOLDER Into masterfile

 - This python program loops through the directory
 - checks for .CSV files